 This unsuccessful design process, the Covid-19 period and changes in project manager resourcing have delayed the project.
 Procurement planning is currently underway to engage new architects and to ensure the required design outcomes are met.
 It is intended that an architect will be appointed in Q4 for delivery of the project in 2021-2022.
 The construction budget has been reallocated to the 2021-2022 capital budget.

 Subject: NOTICE OF MOTION: CALLAN PARK OFF-LEASH AREAS

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 THAT Council writes to the NSW Government requesting that: